Kingdom of Jerusalem: Edessa, Damascus, and the Second Crusade

-Fulk was an experienced crusader and had brought military support to the kingdom during a pilgrimage in 1120.
+Fulk was an experienced Crusader and had brought military support to the kingdom during a pilgrimage in 1120.
 He brought Jerusalem into the sphere of the Angevin Empire, as the father of Geoffrey V of Anjou and grandfather of the future Henry II of England.
 Not everyone appreciated the imposition of a foreigner as king.
 In 1132 Antioch, Tripoli, and Edessa all asserted their independence and conspired to prevent Fulk from exercising the suzerainty of Jerusalem over them.
-He defeated Tripoli in battle, and settled the regency in Antioch by arranging a marriage between the countess, Melisende's niece Constance, and his own relative Raymond of Poitiers.
-Meanwhile, in Jerusalem, the native crusader nobles opposed Fulk's preference for his Angevin retinue.
+He defeated Tripoli in battle and settled the regency in Antioch by arranging a marriage between the countess, Melisende's niece Constance, and his own relative Raymond of Poitiers.
+Meanwhile, in Jerusalem, the native Crusader nobles opposed Fulk's preference for his Angevin retinue.
 In 1134 Hugh II of Jaffa revolted against Fulk, allying with the Muslim garrison at Ascalon, for which he was convicted of treason in absentia.
-The Latin patriarch intervened to settle the dispute, but an assassination attempt was then made on Hugh, for which Fulk was blamed.
+The Latin patriarch William of Malines intervened to settle the dispute, but an assassination attempt was made on Hugh, for which Fulk was blamed.
 This scandal allowed Melisende and her supporters to gain control of the government, just as her father had intended.
 Accordingly, Fulk "became so uxorious that...not even in unimportant cases did he take any measures without her knowledge and assistance."